-The Company is in the business of ICT distribution and managed services which is a highly competitive business.
-The ICT Industry has moved to innovative and disruptive offerings and technology and the Company is in the midst of making the paradigm adjustment and a shift towards futuristic services based Offerings like Cloud, IOT, Server consolidation, Virtualization and other services relevant to a developed economy.
+The Company is in the business of ICT distribution & managed services which is a highly competitive business.
+The ICT Industry has moved to innovative and disruptive offerings & technology and the Company is in the midst of making the paradigm adjustment and a shift towards futuristic services based Offerings like Cloud, IOT, Server consolidation, Virtualization and other services relevant to a developed economy.
 The hardware business margin keeps diminishing every year due to stiff competition.
 The hardware and related sales is not growing as expected and mostly hardware is being replaced by alternatives like Cloud and Servers consolidation type of offerings.
 The Company is now focusing on services driven business and key innovative offerings aligned to IBM and HP strategy to improve margins.
 This turn around will be a big challenge in this competitive land scape and has the key attention of the management.

-3. Mobile Devices distribution and retail business
+3. Mobile Devices retail business and Running of Electric Vehicles

-The Company is involved in the procurement and sale of both mobile devices and related services.
-By running a selection of niche retail stores in Indonesia, the Company sells mobile handsets and accessories under the "Selular Shop" brand.
+The Company is involved in the procurement and sale of both mobile devices and related services through a chain of retail stores in Indonesia under the "Selular Shop" brand.